Title III Strengthening Institution Grant

 Source: Edutechnica.
 (Sept.
 23, 2014).
 "LMS Data - The First Year Update." http://edutechnica.com/2014/09/23/lms-data-the-first-year-update/

-Please refer to the documents below to learn more about the Title III proposal to transition to the Moodle open-source LMS:
+Please refer to the documents below to learn more about the Title III transition plan to the Moodle open-source LMS:

 If you would like to try out Moodle's features for yourself as a teacher or as a student, Moodle has created a site to make that easy for you to do.
 You can practice and test-drive anything you'd like in this demonstration course.
 The site resets completely at the top of each hour, so you can start again from scratch every hour if you'd like.
 Just click on the link below and login as instructed, and you can find out just how easy Moodle is to use: